wehlutyk/thesis/content/3-gistr-4-results.md

 ](images/gistr-computed/exp_3/lineage-tree-4.png){#fig:gistr-lineage-tree}

-#### Branch axis and utterance axis
+#### Branch and utterance axes

-\add{an explanation of why we need to reduce to a 1D series (because it's the simplest model of things that will depend on each other and on total size)}

-\add{why we therefore need to ignore exchanges as they don't fit in that representation, and why it still benefits from our deep alignments (we see only real indels)}

 The plots show noticeable regularities in the way transformations vary.
-For a given branch, we distinguish between the two axes of @fig:gistr-lineage-tree as two scales of analysis, each of which corresponds to a different series of events.
+For a given branch, we distinguish between the two axes of @fig:gistr-lineage-tree as two scales of analysis, each of which corresponds to a different set of events.
 First the horizontal axis:
-an event at this level is the bulk transformation or conservation of an utterance by a subject, without going into the detail of the way an utterance changes (@fig:gistr-dimensions-branch).
+an event at this level is the bulk transformation or conservation of an utterance by a subject, without going into the detail of the way an utterance changes.
 This yields a series of conservation and transformation events, one at each depth in the branch.
-Call this the branch dimension.
+We call this the branch dimension, pictured in @fig:gistr-dimensions-branch.
+A salient feature on this dimension is the apparent burstiness of transformations.
+Since successive subjects perform transformations independently, confirming this trend would indicate a behaviour reminiscent of punctuated equilibria: a transformation occurring after a period of stability would result in a new utterance that is more likely to be transformed again (we quantify this trend below).

-Second, the vertical axis where we delve into the detail of a transformation: the transformation of an utterance can be seen as a series of word insertions, deletions, conservations and replacements with or without exchange, in their order of appearance in the utterance.
+Second, the vertical axis where we delve into the detail of a transformation seen as a set of word insertions, deletions, conservations and replacements with or without exchange.
-In order to keep the rest of the analysis palatable we simplify this level's event types by setting aside word exchanges;
-indeed, an exchange is made by either conserving or replacing the exchanged word, and we choose to only take that aspect of the operation into account.
-The event series at this level thus involves 4 event types: conservation, replacement, insertion and deletion.
-We obtain a transformation's series of events by projecting the alignment between parent and source utterances onto a unique index in a normalised fashion, where insertions and deletions that happen together (shown face-to-face in @fig:gistr-lineage-tree) are ordered by deletions first, insertions second.
-This level, called the utterance dimension, is represented in @fig:gistr-dimensions-utterance.
+Call this the utterance dimension.
+At this stage of our analysis, an ideal tool to quantify the properties of transformations in the utterance dimension would be a generative model of the transformative process.
+Unlike in the branch dimension however, the transformation of an utterance is a multi-level process that does not reduce easily to an ordered series of events.

-Manually inspecting all the branches' lineages on these two dimensions indicated the following trends, several of which are visible in @fig:gistr-lineage-tree.
+Indeed, manually inspecting the branches' transformations indicated several trends that complicate potential generative models (several of these are visible in @fig:gistr-lineage-tree):
-In the utterance dimension:

-* Deletions are bursty, that is they appear in large chunks, often longer if the utterance they appear in is longer,
+* Deletions, exchanges, and insertions seem bursty (that is they appear in large chunks -- a behaviour that replacements do not seem to have), and the bursts seem often longer if the utterance they appear in is longer,
-* Exchanges are also bursty (though we will not focus any more on exchanges in what follows),
-* Replacements, on the contrary, seem to occur independently and in isolation,
-* Insertions are bursty too, and seem to rarely occur without deletions;
+* Insertions seem to rarely occur without deletions;
   when they appear with deletions, the two tend to be close to each other and of similar magnitude,
 * All operations are less frequent at the very beginning of utterances.

-Note that burstiness at the word level is no surprise, as words are not processed independently, and transforming parts of an utterance is likely to depend on syntactic and semantic boundaries.
+Note that burstiness at the word level is no surprise, as words are not processed independently and transforming parts of an utterance is likely to depend on syntactic and semantic boundaries.

-We observe a similar trend in the branch dimension however.
-The process that can lead to burstiness at this level is necessarily different, as successive subjects perform transformations independently, linked only through the utterance they see: this trend then suggests that a transformation occurring after a period of stability results in a new utterance that is more likely to be transformed again, indicating a behaviour reminiscent of punctuated equilibria.
-This behaviour seems exacerbated in a special case that combines both dimensions: when a transformation features more word insertions than word deletions, that is when an utterance increases in length, the transformation following it seems likely to correct that increase in length by deleting about as many words as there were in surplus (see the transitions between depths 2, 3 and 4 in branch #257 in @fig:gistr-lineage-tree for an example).

-\todo{don't subsume to one dimension just yet.
-Keep exchanges, keep one axis for parent and one for child, at least til here.
-It might not be necessary to merge into one axis.}
+However, combined with the dependencies between the sizes and positions of insertions and deletions, and the possibility for exchanges, it means that a full generative model capable of reproducing and predicting future transformations will most likely involve memory and attention span mechanisms that are beyond the scope of this chapter.
+We therefore wish to extract the regularities of individual utterance transformations without modelling their genesis.

+To do so we still need a canonical representation of transformations whose properties we can examine without being biased by our choice of representation (such a representation could be the output of a generative model).
+Recall that the alignment tool we developed encodes a transformation as a pair of word sequences with gaps, an encoding that is not unique: insertions and deletions that happen together can be reordered (putting insertions before deletions instead of the other way around, or alternating an insertion with a deletion), and the exchange of two parts around a stable chunk can be re-encoded by inverting the roles of stable and exchanged chunks, all without changing the transformation represented by the encoding.
+Running statistics on this representation is thus not an option.
+However, compressing the gaps in this representation merges all the variations together and produces an encoding that is in bijection with transformations.
+This compressed representation of a transformation is precisely what the lineage plots of @fig:gistr-lineage-tree achieve, through another path.
+^[The lineage plots are built horizontal line by horizontal line, by following the path of each word along the branch, not by compressing utterance transformations.
+]
+We picture this correspondence between the transformation diagram produced by lineage plots and the compressed form of alignment sequences in @fig:gistr-dimensions-utterance.
+We thus take these diagrams as our canonical representation of a transformation.

+In what follows we further set aside part of the information provided by exchanges.
+The natural way of analysing an exchange in a transformation diagram is to look at it as the permutation of the words affected, with possible replacements, insertions and deletions added afterwards.
+We chose to leave the analysis of this aspect of transformations to further research, focusing instead on insertions, deletions, and replacements only.
+We therefore simplify exchanges to keep only the information on whether an exchanged word was conserved or replaced.
+^[Note that while we do not analyse exchanges per se, we still benefit from the deep alignment tool developed: the insertions and deletions we are left with correspond to real appearances and disappearances, not undetected exchanges.
+]

+From a given transformation diagram we then extract two arrays of word-level operations, ^[We use the phrase "array of operations", and not "series of events", to emphasise that these operations appear linearly in the utterances, but do not necessarily come from a one-dimensional generation process.
+The two terms refer to the same mathematical object, and simply change the interpretation of the index: for a series of events the index represents time, for an array of operations it does not.
+]
+one for the parent utterance and one for the child utterance.
+The parent array contains conservation, replacement and deletion operations, and the child array conservation, replacement and insertion operations.
+The diagram further provides us with the correspondence of conservation and replacement operations between the two arrays (except for operations that were involved in an exchange, for which we lose position information), such that we can measure the distance between two blocks of insertion and deletion operations (except if the two blocks are separated by operations involved in an exchange).
+This final representation of transformations is pictured in @fig:gistr-utterance-arrays.

 <div id="fig:gistr-dimensions">
 ![Branch dimension.